What Is The Best Sunscreen?

 Now some people get hung up on which factor to protect yourself from!
-LISTEN — they’re BOTH bad!!!!!
+LISTEN — they’re BOTH bad for our skin in excess!!!!!
 UVB rays cause SUNBURN and UVA rays cause WRINKLES.
 So obviously we want to protect against BOTH.
 DUH.

 This means that we need to be looking for BROAD-spectrum sunscreen.

 The SPF that protects against UVB is the number you see on the sunscreen, like SPF 15.
 This number means that if you normally burn in 10 minutes, it will instead take you 150 minutes (10×15) to burn with the sunscreen applied.